TryKickoff/kickoff/CONTRIBUTING.md

 # Contributing to Kickoff

-We'd love for you to contribute to our source code and to make AngularJS even better than it is today!
+We'd love for you to contribute to our source code and to make Kickoff even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Commit Message Guidelines](#commit)